locationtech/geomesa/docs/user/appendix/metrics.rst

+.. _geomesa_metrics:

 Micrometer Metrics
 ==================

 GeoMesa has initial support for `Micrometer <https://docs.micrometer.io/micrometer/reference/>`__ metrics.
 Currently, metrics can integrate with either Prometheus or Cloudwatch.
+Creating registries is idempotent, as long as the configuration does not change.

+When enabled, various GeoMesa components will publish metrics, including the :ref:`kafka_index` and :ref:`converters`.

+If the provided registries are not sufficient, any Micrometer registry can be `added to the global registry <https://docs.micrometer.io/micrometer/reference/concepts/registry.html#_global_registry>`__ programmatically.

 Standard Usage
 --------------